gtharp/Jenny-Allergy-App/README.md

 ### Detailed Summary
 This application will text you a pre-choosen location's current allergen count for the day.
 You will be able to <br>
 choose the given location for the alergen forecast and the time to be texted.

+## New subheader

+This is just some text to test out github on VS code